affanazam81/Security_system/README.md

 ### How to setup

-*  Download lates version of node
+*  Download latest version of node
-*  clode the repo
+*  clone the repo
 *  run npm install